BoltApp/bolt-unity-sdk/README.md

 #### Translations 🚧

 Bolt does support translations and handles many checkouts on the global market.
-However, right now the SDK is tailored to the U.S. market so only english is officially provided.
+However, right now the SDK is tailored to the U.S. market so only English is officially provided.

-We will be rolling out official multi region support to Bolt Charge in the very near future.
-If you would like a preview or are curious about the timeline you can reach out to our team directly.
+We will be rolling out official multi-region support to Bolt Charge in the very near future.
+If you would like a preview or are curious about the timeline, you can reach out to our team directly.

 ## Need help?